Wills, Trusts & Probate

 Frequently Asked Questions About Testamentary Capacity

-California requires that a will be in writing and signed by the testator or by another person at their direction and in their presence.
-Additionally, at least two witnesses must sign the will, affirming that the testator appeared to have capacity and signed voluntarily.
-These requirements help establish the validity of the will and reduce the potential for challenges based on formality or capacity.
+California requires that a will be in writing and signed by the testator or by another person at the testator’s direction and in their presence.
+Additionally, at least two witnesses must sign, and those witnesses should be able to attest that the testator appeared to have capacity and performed the act voluntarily.
+These formalities help establish the document’s validity and reduce challenges based on form or procedure.
+While meeting these requirements is essential, courts will still examine whether the testator had capacity at the time of execution.
+Therefore, combining proper execution with documentation of the testator’s mental state and circumstances surrounding signing strengthens the will’s defensibility in probate proceedings.

 Leave a Reply